hanyidaxia/yihan.github.io/content/_index.md

 My research focuses on questions at the intersection of Aspect-based Sentiment Analysis (ABSA), Aspect guided Text summarization (AGTS), Name entity recognition and Latent needs identification.
 It is mainly computational but in future I want to build bridges to various application domains such as hybrid human-machine interaction design system, new product development and implementing sustainable and resilient innovation strategies.</font></div>
 <br>
 <div align="justify"><font style="font-size: 15px;"> Previously, I graduated with a Master of Data Analytics Engineering with a certificate of Engineering Management from the colloege of Engineering, Northeastern University.
-I have also earned a Bachelor of Safety Engineering from China University of Labor Relations, BeiJing, China.
+I have also earned a Bachelor of Safety Engineering from China.
 I am the AI leader of <a href="https://liraglobal.com/">Lira</a>.
 I have worked more than 2 years in high tech industry and Engineering industry.
 </font></div>